Last Updated on September 24, 2022

 Lemonade cravings during pregnancy can be safely indulged.
 However, it is important to limit the consumption of added sugar.
 Remember to drink lemonade in moderation to avoid unwanted weight gain and potentially negative health effects related to excessive amounts of added sugar.

 A Pregnancy-Safe Lemonade Recipe

 To make lemonade safely at home, follow the fruit washing guidelines mentioned previously.
 These guidelines include washing the fruit under running water and scrubbing with a produce brush, if necessary.

 First, make a simple sugar syrup by dissolving sugar in boiling water.
 This will be used as the sweetener for the lemonade.
 At this stage, you can also replace white table sugar with a sugar substitute, such as sucralose.

-Next, mix water and lemon juice on the stove.
+Next, mix water and fresh lemon juice on the stove.
 Bringing the mixture to a boil will kill any harmful bacteria present (source: Michigan State University).

 Let the mixture cool, then add the simple sugar syrup to taste.

 Serve over ice with a washed slice of fresh lemon, and enjoy!

 Additionally, only make as much as you can drink at one time because harmful bacteria can grow quickly in freshly squeezed juice products over time (source: Mayo Clinic).

 I hope you found this article helpful in discussing the safety precautions for lemonade and how to enjoy it during your healthy pregnancy.